-Halftime Magazine®, which premiered in July 2007, is the only lifestyle publication that presents the sights, sounds and spirit of the marching arts in a highly visual format.
-Our mission involves education, entertainment and inspiration for our readers—marching instructors, students, parents, alumni and fans.
-This bimonthly print magazine showcases marching participants’ shared experiences about competitions, school spirit and band traditions with profiles, first-person accounts and thought-provoking feature stories.
-The publication also provides tips to enhance students’ musical and marching skills as well as connects the band community through news, events calendars and product reviews.
-Covers high school marching band, college marching band, drum corps, winter guard, indoor drumline and all-age ensembles.
+Halftime Magazine®, which premiered in July 2007, is the only lifestyle publication that presents the sights, sounds, and spirit of the marching arts in a highly visual format.
+Our mission involves education, entertainment, and inspiration for our readers—marching instructors, students, parents, alumni, and fans.
+This bimonthly magazine showcases marching participants’ shared experiences about competitions, school spirit, and band traditions with profiles, first-person accounts, and thought-provoking feature stories.
+The publication also provides tips to enhance students’ musical and marching skills as well as connects the band community through news, events calendars, and product reviews.
+Covers high school marching band, college marching band, drum corps, winter guard, indoor drumline, indoor winds, and all-age ensembles.

 About the Founder